-Smithills Hall was the first building in Bolton to have a gas and electricity supply after which less staff was needed.
+Smithills Hall was the first building in Bolton to have a gas and electricity supply installed, after which less staff were needed.

 One visit was not enough to see all there was to see and several members said they would certainly return.

 We then had a delicious lunch at The King William Inn before travelling the short distance to Turton Tower.
 This is a Grade 1 listed building, the oldest part of which is the stone pele tower.

 Originally built about 1200 and rebuilt in 1420 by the Orrell family it was then two storeys high and was intended to show off the family’s status.